 Glacier looks compact on a screen.
 On the ground, it’s a long park with limited through-routes, and that changes everything.

 When Going-to-the-Sun Road is open, it connects the west and east sides.
 Even then, it doesn’t turn the park into a quick loop.
 Parking, photo stops, and traffic can slow the whole day.
-That’s why I group the map into simple zones instead of chasing pins.
+Grouping the map into simple zones beats chasing pins one at a time.

-If you want a clean overview, I’d start with the official Glacier map page.
-It shows the park the way you need to think about it, as access corridors, not as one giant sightseeing loop.
-As of early April 2026, most interior roads remain closed by snow, and the high part of Going-to-the-Sun Road usually won’t fully open until late June or early July.
+For a clean overview, start with the official Glacier map page.
+It shows the park the way you need to think about it, as access corridors rather than one giant sightseeing loop.
+Early in the season, most interior roads stay closed by snow, and the high part of Going-to-the-Sun Road usually won’t fully open until late June or early July.

-This quick comparison is how I sort the park before I book anything:
+This quick comparison is a good way to sort the park before booking anything:

 The big point is simple: the best map choice is often the one that wastes the least time.